crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 ## Without interpolation or escapes

-To create a String without interpolation and without escapes use `%q`:
+To create a String without interpolation or escapes use `%q`:

 ```crystal
 %q(hello \n #{world}) # => "hello \\n \#{world}"